jenniferemshepherd/CV/README.md

 <img src="https://www.iconfinder.com/data/icons/free-social-icons/67/linkedin_circle_color-512.png" alt="linkedin" hspace="50" height="42" width="42"></a>
 </p>

 I love learning and spent 8 years teaching in London secondary schools and training staff in Haringey.
-I began my journey in coding with Harvard's CS50 online course in 2017 before switching to Ruby ahead of applying to Makers Academy and was selected as a fellowship student from a highly competitive field.
+I began to explore coding via Harvard's CS50 online course in 2017 before switching to Ruby ahead of applying to Makers Academy and was selected as a fellowship student from a highly competitive field.

 I'm excited to explore a new industry and learn from a progressive workplace at Makers, and hope to work somewhere I can further develop in a similar way.